robswc/docker-essential-aliases/README.md

 ### Building from source

-To build from source, just clone the repo and use make.
+To build from source, you can clone the repo and use make!

 ```bash
 # Clone the repo